srvk/DiViMe/README.md

 The [documentation about restricting number of speakers](http://www-lium.univ-lemans.fr/diarization/doku.php/howto#how_to_restrict_the_number_of_speakers_to_detect):

 I think they meant to say add the option `--cMinimumOfCluster=2` in the last clustering, which would be the MClust program that does NCLR clustering.
-This is further confusing because the option should be MAXIMUM number of clusters, not minimum.
-Having tried actually setting this number, it's more confusing than that.
-A file that originally produced 103 speakers, with `MinimumOfCluster` set to 5, produced 188 speakers.
-So this needs more experimentation and explanation.
+The IDs of speakers may look confusing, they are not consecutive, but just based on clustering removing lots of the IDs and only the remaining "so-many".